freedomlayer/offset_docs/doc/docs/source/intro/blockchain_comparison.rst

 Transaction certainty
 ---------------------

-TODO
+Payments with blockchain based currencies have some amount of uncertainty.
+When you send money using blockchain currencies, you have to wait for a while.
+The more you wait, the more certain you are that the transaction completed successfuly, though you will never become 100% sure.

+This phenomenon is inherent to the blockchain design.
+When a new transaction is added as part of a new block on the blockchain, it is still possible that a "longer chain" not containing the new transaction will appear.
+A transaction is considered to be more and more certain as new blocks are added on top of it.

+Most blockchain based currencies allows the sender of money to add transaction fees.
+The fees are paid to the miners that run the expensive consensus computation (proof of work), hence miners prioritize transactions with higher fees.
+Paying higher fees for a transaction makes it get into the blockchain faster, hence increasing the certainty that it will complete successfuly in a timely manner.

+Unlike blockchain based transactions, Offset transactions do not have an element of uncertainty.
+Offset transactions are 100% certain when complete.
+We call this characteristic **transaction atomicity**.

+An Offset transaction changes a list of balances along a path, atomically.
+When the buyer hands an Offset Commitment to the seller, the transaction is complete with 100% certainty.

 .. _storage:

 Storage
 -------

 To operate a blockchain, every network node has to store the full blockchain.
 For example, the size of the bitcoin blockchain in May 2020 is more than 270GB, and it keeps growing in the rate of about 5GB every month.

 Offset is storage efficient.
 In comparison, every Offset user has to save only a few Kilobytes of information about his balances and current state, and that